microsoft/react-native-windows-samples/docs/getting-started.md

 - Without Using Visual Studio

-  In your React Native Windows project directory, run:
+  In your React Native Windows project directory, from an elevated Command Prompt run:

   ```
   npx react-native run-windows